Industry Access

 For new users who want to test out Cirrus for their research, we recommend the Pump Priming or Driving Test routes.

-For researchers who need access to larger amounts of resource, the UKRI Access to HPC calls, UKRI grant access or General Academic Access (via EIDF) routes are more suitable.
+For researchers who need access to larger amounts of resource, the UKRI grant access or General Academic Access (via EIDF) routes are more suitable.

 | Access Route | Availability | Notes |